netw0rm/atlaskit/README.md

 Using TypeScript is optional, leaving the decision to be made on a per-component basis.

+You can encounter TS errors "no module X" when you add dependency to one of your components.
+In this case make sure that all the packages your changes depend on have TypeScript definition files.

 * To get started, use the `yarn run create-ts my-component-name` command.
 * A single version of TypeScript is used in the repo, however each component has its own `tsconfig.json` for configuration.